jenningsanderson/yurtski.com/pages/services.md

 	<div class='flex-child flex-child--no-shrink w360 pt24 px12'>
 		<h2 class="py6 align-center">Classes &amp; Clinics</h2>
 		<img src='/img/classes.jpg'>
 		<p>Attend a backcountry skiing clinic or an avalanche safety course at the yurts!
-For the most up-to-date information, see our <a class="link" href="//facebook.com/yurtski/">Facebook Page</a>.</p> If you'd like to run a course or clinic, please <a class="link" href="/contact/"> contact us</a>, we'd love to work with you!
+For the most up-to-date information, see our <a class="link" href="//facebook.com/yurtski/">Facebook Page</a>.</p> If you'd like to run a course or clinic, please <a class="link" href="mailto:info@yurtski.com">contact us</a>, we'd love to work with you!
 	</div>

 </div>